Updated: Mar 19

 Step 9: The output file can be downloaded to any folder by clicking on the 3 dots next to the file in the right pane.
-When you click on the dots, “Download” options pops up as shown below.
-On clicking “Download”, “Save As” dialog opens up and you can save the output file to any of the folders.
+When you click on the dots, “Download” options pop up as shown below.
+On clicking “Download”, the “Save As” dialog opens up and you can save the output file to any of the folders.

 Step 10: The sample output of this program is as follows: